Bay Area Impresario

 Dr. Williams brought me from afar and gave me the opportunity to meet wonderful people in your part of the world.
 He helped me give a wider sense to my life and understand that I really belong to the word’s family of human beings who do not speak of or consider races or religions.
 He helped me see the light I had lacked so much before I met him.

 Without Dr. Williams I sincerely doubt whether I would have challenged my limitations.
 I doubt whether I would have had the courage to look beyond the surface of my art.

 Dr. Hazaiah Williams was a remarkable inspiration in the lives of his artists.
 To all of us he not only offered encouragement and affirmation in our discipline, but also made clear to us that our artistic journey was also a spiritual one.

 In his smile, in his penetration into the heart of music, and in his endless desire to bring the gospel to fruition as a superior impresario, the impact remains.
 The care he expended on these concert events allowed me so much freedom to express my playing as I hoped I might.

 Dr. Williams invited Marian Anderson to return to the Bay Area in 1978 to present the Marian Anderson Young Artist Award, an honor given at separate times to two African American artists: Kenn Hicks, tenor and Carl Blake, pianist.
 After presenting the award, Ms. Anderson gave her benediction:

 I wanted to let you know that I feel that this organization is doing more for this community than anyone can now recognize.

 Masonic Auditorium, San Francisco

-The staff of Four Seasons Arts, trained and inspired by Dr. Williams, will continue to honor his legacy and seek to transform his vision into reality.
+The staff of Four Seasons Arts, trained and inspired by Dr. Williams, continue to honor his legacy and transform his vision into reality.